dejwk/roo_display/README.md

 * Indexed1 (1bpp, 2-color palette)
 * Monochrome (similar to Indexed1)

+Some color modes are stateful, which means that you need to provide extra parameters when constructing rasters and images.
+Specifically:

+* for indexed color modes, you need to provide the color palette, as shown in the examples above,
+* for Monochrome, which is similar to Indexed1, you need to provide the foreground and the background color,
+* for Alpha8 and Alpha4, you need to specify the foreground color,
+* for RGB 565 with transparency, you need to provide the color index that is supposed to map to transparency.

+The parameterized color mode can be passed as an argument to raster and image constructors.
+All color mode instances are designed to be copyable and lightweight.
+In particular, indexed color modes reference their palette via pointer.
+Consequently, you need to make sure that the palette object outlives any raster or image that uses it.

 Additionally, for multiple-bytes-per-pixel modes, you can parameterize the `Raster` template class by specifying the byte order (big endian or little endian), and for sub-byte pixel modes (e.g. Gray4, Alpha4, Indexed4, Indexed2, Indexed1), you can specify the pixel order within byte (most-significant-first or least-significant-first).
-See the documentation of the `Raster` template.
+See the documentation of the `Raster` template for details.

 This flexibility means that if you happen to have some existing uncompressed image data, you should be able to render it with `roo_display`.
 Moreover, if your color mode is unsupported, you can easily write your own.
 (For example, the implementation of RGBA 8888 fits in 20 lines.)
 As long as your color mode uses 1, 2, 4, 8, 16, 24, or 32 bits per pixel, the `Raster` and the `RleImage` template classes will automatically support it.

 In addition to the general-purpose `RleImage`, the library supports an alternative RLE encoding format, `RleImage4bppxBiased`, designed specifically for 4bpp color modes.
 This format is intended for cases when the colors encoded as 0x0 and 0xF occur significantly more frequently than the colors 0x1 - 0xE.
 The main application is to compress monochrome, antialiased content, such as font glyphs and icons, using the Alpha4 color mode.
 In these cases, 0x0 represents the 'background' and 0xF represents the 'foreground', while the other colors are used for antialiased 'edges'.

-#### Importing images
+### Importing images

 You can use a companion utility [roo_display_image_importer](https://github.com/dejwk/roo_display_image_importer) to convert arbitrary images to the `roo_display`'s built-in image format: